Oghlan Bakhshi: The Bardic Traditions of Turkmenistan

 Mohammad Geldi Geldi Nejad is at the forefront of Turkmen music.
 Born in 1993 into a musical family in Gonbad-e Kavus, in the Turkmen region of Iran, he began studying music at the age of six with his father, Abdolghaffar Geldi Nejad, a master of the gyjak (a type of spike fiddle).

-At the age of ten, a council of Turkmen music masters conferred upon the young Geldi Nejad the title Oghlan Bakshi—by which, as mentioned above, he is now known.
+At the age of ten, a council of Turkmen music masters conferred upon the young Geldi Nejad the title Oghlan Bakhshi—by which, as mentioned above, he is now known.
 He is only the second person in the past century to receive this prestigious recognition.
 Trained by esteemed Turkmen musicians, he has performed widely at festivals and world music programs across Asia, the Middle East, Europe, and North America.

-Committed to scholarship as well as performance, Oghlan Bakshi earned an MA in ethnomusicology at Wesleyan University and is currently pursuing a PhD in musicology and ethnomusicology at Brown University, further advancing the study and preservation of Turkmen musical heritage.
+Committed to scholarship as well as performance, Oghlan Bakhshi earned an MA in ethnomusicology at Wesleyan University and is currently pursuing a PhD in musicology and ethnomusicology at Brown University, further advancing the study and preservation of Turkmen musical heritage.

 Oghlan Bakhshi is the first indigenous Turkmen musician and composer to bring the rich Turkmen traditional arts to Western audiences.
 His recent album, Journey Across the Steppes, marks the first international release of Turkmen folk music in 30 years.